shreystechtips/pythonbytes/projects/README.md

 **Many interesting project ideas can be found at [Project Euler](https://projecteuler.net/)**

-This is a website containing dozens and dozens of interesting programming challenges with mathematical themes.
+The **Project Euler** website has dozens of interesting programming challenges with mathematical themes.
-Here is an extended quote from their main page:

-> Project Euler is a series of challenging mathematical/computer programming problems that will require more
-> than just mathematical insights to solve.
-Although mathematics will help you arrive at elegant and efficient
-> methods, the use of a computer and programming skills will be required to solve most problems.
->
-> The motivation for starting Project Euler, and its continuation, is to provide a platform for the inquiring
-> mind to delve into unfamiliar areas and learn new concepts in a fun and recreational context.

-Here is a good example of a Project Euler problem (number 63):
+For example (Problem number 63):

 > The 5-digit number 16807 is also a fifth power: Seven raised to the fifth power.
 > Similarly, the 9-digit number 134217728 is also eight raised to the ninth power.
 >
 > How many n-digit positive integers exist which are also an n-th power?

+Project Euler brings together your mathematical thinking (to help understand and evaluate the challenges) with your growing programming skills.
+Each project has a user-rating that you can see once you create an account and begin to explore.
+A great feature is that you can submit your answers for evaluation.

 ### Project: Art Concepts